- Entrances on Library Mall (State Street) have buttons for automatically opening doors.

 - Requests for electronic books or articles should be made by registered users through the ILL system or they should contact ILL staff for assistance in placing their requests.

 - The process of reformatting materials may take up to four weeks, longer if large quantities are requested and during peak times.
 In general, the University of Wisconsin Libraries will scan all printed pages, process any non-graphical text using Adobe Acrobat’s built-in text recognition, and provide the resulting PDF file.
-Please contact Interlibrary Loan staff if you require other arrangements.
+Please contact Interlibrary Loan staff if they require other arrangements.

 - Section 121 of the U.S. Copyright Act governs reproduction of copyrighted works for users with print disabilities.
 Further reproduction or distribution in a format other than a specialized format exclusively for use by blind or other persons with disabilities is not permitted under Section 121.

 - When the materials become available the user can access it through their ILL Account